unlocking contingent talent with MSP.

 - program scalability

-- compliant practices
+- compliance best practices

 - spend visibility and cost savings

-is an MSP right for my organization?
+is an MSP staffing solution right for our organization?

 - Does our internal contingent workforce program adequately control costs and mitigate risks?

 - Do we have a rigorous process in place for vetting and reviewing talent suppliers?

 - How are we — or aren’t we — ensuring compliance with spend policies?